Cookies Policy for Axiom Translate

 Personal data shall be processed in a manner that guarantees appropriate security (art.
 24, art.
 32 of the Regulation)

 Axiom Translate Ltd performs or verifies impact assessments (risk assessments) by taking into account all circumstances related to the operations for managing or processing data by Axiom Translate Ltd.

 When determining how appropriate processing would be, Axiom Translate Ltd also takes into account the degree of possible damage or losses that could be inflicted on physical persons (like staff or contractors) should a security breach occur, as well as any possible damage to the Administrator’s reputation, including a possible loss of trust by the contractors, suppliers, sub-contractors, users, and customers.

 Regulation (EU) 2016/679 includes stipulations that encourage accountability and manageability and complement the requirements for transparency.
 The accountability principle, stipulated in art.
 5, para.
 2 of the Regulation requires the Administrator prove compliance with the other principles in the Regulation, and explicitly states this is a responsibility of the Administrator.

 Axiom Translate Ltd shall prove adherence to the principles for data protection by applying policies for data protection, joining codes of conduct, implementing appropriate technical and organisational measures, adopting techniques for data protection at the planning stages, ensuring data protection by default, assessing the impact on personal data security, having a procedure for informing about personal data breaches, etc.

 Addressing GDPR Compliance

-The following measures have been taken to ensure that Axiom Translate LLP complies with GDPR’s accountability principle at all times:
+The following measures have been taken to ensure that Axiom Translate Ltd complies with GDPR’s accountability principle at all times:

 These measures are regularly reviewed as part of the management process concerning data protection.